 The Chief Actuary is a Fellow of the Institute and Faculty of Actuaries employed by ISL, who provides reports directly to the ILUK Board.
-The internal actuarial function is supported by Steve Dixon Associates LLP ("SDA"), an external actuarial consultancy.
+The internal actuarial function is supported by Steve Dixon Associates LLP (SDA), an external actuarial consultancy.

-Under SMCR, the Chief Actuary has taken the role of Key Function Holder for Actuarial from December 2018.
+The Chief Actuary has the role of Key Function Holder for Actuarial and SMF20 (Chief Actuary) under SMCR.